Suzuki SX4: Safety

 The SX4 S-Cross achieved a maximum five-star Euro NCAP safety rating when it was first released in 2013.
 The same result was also issued by ANCAP in 2013 and ASEAN NCAP in 2015.

-Third generation (2021)
+Third generation (JYB; 2021)

 Suzuki unveiled the third-generation SX4 S-Cross online on 25 November 2021.
 It is continued to be manufactured by Magyar Suzuki in Hungary for the European market and also exported to Asia, Oceania and Latin America.
 It was designed by Suzuki Italia Design Center in Turin.

 The car is heavily based on the previous generation model, with a major makeover on the exterior with a new front and rear-end design.
 In the interior, it received an updated dashboard design, a gauge cluster with a 4.2-inch LCD multi-info display from Vitara, and either a 7- or 9-inch floating design touchscreen infotainment system.
 The driver assistance system is also upgraded with additional 360 degrees view camera, blind spot monitoring, and rear cross-traffic alert.
 The exterior dimensions and interior space remain exactly the same as the previous generation.